-Diabetic stroke risk after AMI drops in 10 year periodSeptember 1st, 2013 in Cardiology /
+Diabetic stroke risk after AMI drops in 10 year periodSeptember 1, 2013 in Medicine & Health / Cardiology

 The risk of ischemic stroke after acute myocardial infarction in diabetics has dropped over a 10 year period, according to a study of more than 173,000 AMI patients in the Swedish RIKS-HIA register.

 The findings were presented at the ESC Congress today by Ms Stina Jakobsson from Sweden.
 They reveal that reperfusion therapy and secondary prevention drugs produced the decline and brought stroke risk after AMI closer to that of non-diabetics.

 Ms Jakobsson said: "Ischemic stroke following an acute myocardial infarction is a fairly uncommon but devastating event with high mortality.
 It has long been recognized that patients with diabetes mellitus are at a particularly high risk of complications after an AMI but until now, the risk of ischemic stroke after an AMI in patients with diabetes has been uncertain."

 The study included 173,233 patients registered as having their first AMI during 1998-2008 in the Swedish Register of Information and Knowledge about Swedish Heart Intensive Care Admissions (RIKS-HIA).
 RIKS-HIA contains data on all patients admitted to Sweden's 74 coronary care units.